Azmigantengbanget/Trading_Binomo/README.md

                     const candleXPosition = i * TOTAL_CANDLE_WIDTH;

-                    // Check if the candle's X range is within the visible viewBox X range
+                    // Check if the candle's X range is within the visible viewBox X range if (candleXPosition + TOTAL_CANDLE_WIDTH > currentViewBox[0] && candleXPosition < currentViewBox[0] + currentViewBox[2]) {
-                    // Note: We don't filter by Y range here for candles, as mapPriceToY already clamps.
-                    // If candles become flat, it means mapPriceToY is giving same Y for min/max if (candleXPosition + TOTAL_CANDLE_WIDTH > currentViewBox[0] &&
-                        candleXPosition < currentViewBox[0] + currentViewBox[2]) {